horasal/nmf-arrayfire/readme.md

 Prepare the data:

-data should be in csv format with space delimiter, where the first line should contain ** number of rows number of columns**
+data should be in csv format with space delimiter, where the first line should contain __number of rows, number of columns__

 For example: